Primeval (TV series)

-Primeval is a British science-fiction television programme produced for ITV by Impossible Pictures.
-Primeval follows a team of scientists tasked with investigating the appearance of temporal anomalies across the United Kingdom through which prehistoric and futuristic creatures enter the present, while simultaneously trying to stop the end of the world.
+Primeval is a British science fiction television series produced for ITV by Impossible Pictures.
+Primeval follows a team of scientists tasked with investigating the appearance of temporal anomalies across the United Kingdom through which prehistoric and futuristic creatures enter the present, while simultaneously trying to stop a terrorist plot to bring about the end of the world.
 Primeval was created by Tim Haines, who previously created the Walking with... documentary series, and Adrian Hodges.
 It ran for five series, originally broadcast from 2007 to 2011.

 The idea for Primeval had originally been devised by Haines in the early 2000s, in the aftermath of the production of Walking with Dinosaurs.
 Originally intended as a production for the BBC, Primeval was ultimately turned down in 2005 after several years of concepting due to being deemed too similar to the revived Doctor Who by executives.
 Haines and Hodges then approached ITV, who were enthusiastic about the project.
 Before its initial broadcast, many early commentators dismissed Primeval as a Doctor Who ripoff.
 Despite this, the first series of Primeval met with an enthusiastic response, becoming both a critical and an audience hit.
 Also successful with international audiences, Primeval overcame its early dismissals and became recognised by critics as something unique in its own right.

-Though the second series met with a somewhat more lukewarm reception, Primeval's third series received high praise from critics as its strongest outing yet.
+Though the second series met with a relatively lukewarm reception, Primeval's third series received high praise from critics as its strongest outing yet.
 Despite maintaining good ratings, Primeval was cancelled by ITV following the third series due to financial issues.
-After a few months in hiatus the programme was brought back through a co-production deal with UKTV, allowing for the production of a fourth and fifth series.
-Reception to the fourth series was mixed but the fifth series again garnered praise from critics.
+After a few months in hiatus, the programme was brought back through a co-production deal with UKTV, allowing for the production of a fourth and fifth series.
+Reception to the fourth series was mixed, but the fifth series again garnered praise from critics.
 Though the fifth series was a success during its initial broadcast on the channel Watch in 2011, its disappointing ratings when it was broadcast on ITV the following year led to Primeval being cancelled again.

 The success of Primeval spawned an accompanying franchise of merchandise, including novels, games and toy lines.
 An American film adaptation was announced to be in production in 2009 but languished in development and was ultimately never made.
 A Canadian spinoff series, Primeval: New World, aired in 2013 but was cancelled after a single 13-episode season.